MicrosoftDocs/cpp-docs.tr-tr/docs/data/oledb/crowset-class.md

 ## <a name="crowsetgetoriginaldata"></a><a name="getoriginaldata"></a>CRowset:: GetOriginalData

-Veri kaynağından en son getirilen veya aktarılan verileri almak için `IRowsetUpdate::GetOriginalData` çağırır.
+`IRowsetUpdate::GetOriginalData`Veri kaynağından en son getirilen veya aktarılan verileri almak için çağırır.

 ### <a name="syntax"></a>Sözdizimi